-Like most volunteers who view their efforts as a labor of love, GPA Wisconsin volunteers put on literally thousands of miles annually to acquire Greyhounds for adoption.
-Once placed into the care of GPA-Wisconsin, a veterinarian de-worms each Greyhound, and draws blood for heartworm testing.
-Later, while the Greyhound is under anesthesia for spaying or neutering, the vet cleans and polishes the dog’s teeth, deep cleans ears, thoroughly examines each Greyhound and does any other medical procedures that may be necessary.
+Like most volunteers who view their efforts as a labor of love, GPA-WI volunteers put on thousands of miles annually to acquire greyhounds for adoption.
+Once placed into GPA-WI care, a veterinarian deworms each greyhound and draws blood for heartworm testing.
+Later, while the greyhound is under anesthesia for spaying or neutering, the vet cleans and polishes the dog’s teeth, cleans ears, thoroughly examines each greyhound and does any other medical procedures that may be necessary.
 Additionally, the dog is vaccinated against DHLPP and rabies.